The Classic Preservation Coalition

 Have you ever wondered how the years go so very quickly?
 When I was a kid, I used to hear my parents say how the older they got, the faster the years went by.
 I had a problem then understanding how that could be.
 I have no problem understanding it now.
 And I'm growing in the understanding of how important it is to enjoy to the fullest what is real and meaningful in each moment--moment by moment by moment.

 As the years passed, I began to realize that I enjoyed the classics so much because they were representative of times gone by--yes--but also because they were representative of excellence in a world where excellence was getting harder to find.
 They were part of a special category of things and abilities that grew more rare as every moment passed.
-There are many classics--of course.
-My recent site upgrade represents the beginning of an effort to have more and more of them represented here as time passes.
-It is my hope that this approach will provide you with a refuge from the often maddening world.
+There are many classics--of course, and in doing my small part to restore them, I am also helping to preserve a piece of history, as are my customers.

 Through the years, I have tried to carefully guide The Classic Preservation Coalition with the same basic principles we followed in the old service station days: honesty, hard work, and caring.
 Some would say, perhaps, that these things are meaningless and silly now, but of course they aren't.
 They were meaningful and they worked then, and they are meaningful and they work now.
 Some things, after all is said and done, just do not change.

-Also an important part of the site is an area which contains a section of short stories I have written through the years.
+The newest part of this site is Hal's Blog, in which I try to share the past in a way that I hope makes you not only understand it, but feel it as well.
+Also an important part of the site is an area which contains a section where you can learn about my book "Journeys"--a collection of short stories, poems, and prose I have written through the years.
 I write these stories, because I very much enjoy writing.
-I also write them as a way to remember, and they have been posted on a Geocities website entitled "Journeys," which was created for me about four years ago by my daughter.
-Years ago, the site was given the Spotlight Award by the Athens Academy, a writing academy which also resides on Geocities.
+I also write them as a way to remember, and they have been posted on a Geocities website entitled "Journeys," which was created for me many years ago by my daughter.
+The site was given the Spotlight Award by the Athens Academy, a writing academy which also resided on Geocities.
 In January of 2000, the site was spotlighted again by The Geocities World Report, an electronic report sent worldwide on a regular basis to all Geocities account holders.
 This public exposure generated over 5,000 visits to my site in three weeks, and I have received e-mails regarding the stories from readers all over the globe.
-As I mentioned earlier, writing these stories is a way for me to remember everyday things that I have experienced in my life----not monumental things, but everyday events.
+As I mentioned earlier, writing these stories is a way for me to remember everyday things that I have experienced in my life--not monumental things, but everyday events.
 So, they're written down now, and that means they will outlive me and be there for my children and their children, and so on.
 Perhaps as they grow older, these children will come to realize, as I have, that those everyday experiences get more important and meaningful as time passes--that the raging glitz of life consumes itself very quickly, indeed, while the long, slow, dedicated burn goes on and on and on.
-You'll find the stories in the section of this site entitled "Journeys."
-They include reminiscings about old cars, old friends, other classics, and many other things in life and times gone by that somehow take on a higher importance as time passes.
-I hope you slow down enough to take the time to read some of these stories, and I hope you enjoy them.
+The writings in "Journeys" include reminiscings about old cars, old friends, other classics, and many other things in life and times gone by that somehow take on a higher importance as time passes.
+So, please visit the "Journeys" section of my site, and I'd appreciate it if you would order a copy of the book.

 To the following, I owe a "thank you":

 To my daughter, who created the Classic Preservation Coalition logo that you see on this site.
-I should tell you that the logo was the result of her creating many, many "possibles" for me to review----most of which I rejected----the final one being the one you see.
-As my son moves on to other areas of his life, my daughter has increasingly assumed the role of webmaster for this site.
-Additionally, she has invested many, many hours, still ongoing, in the renovation of The Mall section of this site.
-Her creativity shows here, and I am honored to have her working with me.
+I should tell you that the logo was the result of her creating many, many "possibles" for me to review--most of which I rejected--the final one being the one you see.
+As my son moves on to other areas of his life, my daughter has become the webmaster for this site.
+Her creativity shows throughout the site, and I am honored to have her working with me.

 To the many, many vendors, rebuilders, and classic artists who have worked together with me on the arduous tasks of creating many of the rebuilding kits, as well as the myriad of other items you see offered on this site.
 This has often been a grueling process, and their dedication has made it possible for us to collectively save a small bit of the past--the beautiful, unique classics--and offer them up to you here.